 ColabDock ranks output structures using a RankingSVM model trained on five features: ipTM (interface quality), contact number, contact pLDDT, number of satisfied restraints, and average error.
 This ranking helps identify the most likely binding mode when multiple conformations are generated.

-ColabDock requires 2-4 protein structures as input.
-You can upload PDB files directly or fetch structures from the RCSB database using their PDB IDs.
+ColabDock requires 2-4 protein chain structures as input.
+You can upload single-chain PDB files directly or fetch chain-specific structures from the RCSB database using identifiers such as 6W63:A.

 Experimental restraints encode spatial relationships between residues—typically from cross-linking, NMR, or mutagenesis experiments.
 ColabDock supports four restraint formats with increasing flexibility.